temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 Your [Activity Definition](https://docs.temporal.io/activities#activity-definition) can accept input parameters just like Workflow Definitions.
 Review the [Activity parameters](https://docs.temporal.io/application-development/foundations?lang=java#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.

 You've completed the logic for the application; you have a Workflow and an Activity defined.
-Before moving on, you'll write a unit test for your Workflow.
+Before moving on to configuring your Worker, you'll write a unit test for your Workflow.

 ## ![](/img/icons/check.png) Test the app